TheCaptain989/radarr-striptracks/README.md

 # Limitations
 It should be noted that this script's core functionality nulifies some of the benefits of [hardlinks](https://trash-guides.info/hardlinks/).
-However, hardlinks are still recommended.
+However, configuring hardlinks is still recommended.

 <details>
 <summary>Hardlink Limitations</summary>